Bynder/gathercontent-gather-ui/README.md

 ## Running the test suite

 Tests live under the `tests` folder and should be ran using `npm run test`.
+To develop the components, a TDD runner is available by running `npm run tdd`

 ## Building for production